jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 Price base on your preferences

+Name: ProbabilityPredicting

+What it Does:

+Pridecting probability of availability  by selecting optimal coefficents from either MinCoeff_Univariate/ MinCoeff_Recursive/ MinCoeff_Random.

+Input:

+Features by your preference( eg. number of bedrooms..)

+OutPut:

+Probability of Availability  base on your input

 #### Python Packages:

 we will use scikit-learn python package for price predicting

 Scikit-learn is a powerful machine learning library for Python.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with Python numerical and scientific libraries NunPy and SciPy.

 ### Componenet 3: Natural Language Processing